pnp/powershell/pages/articles/determinepermissions.md

 ![image](../images/determinepermissions/entraid_permissions_accessdenied_verbose.png)

-In this scenario, you now know you need to add `Group.Read.All` on the applications scope of Microsoft Graph in your application registration in order to give it sufficient rights to execute this cmdlet.
+In this scenario, you now know you need to add `Application.Read.All` on the applications scope of Microsoft Graph in your application registration in order to give it sufficient rights to execute this cmdlet.

 ## Help, I can't figure out which permissions I need